 Pro cyclists have shown little enthusiasm for 1× on the road (see also: the team Aqua Blue Sport debacle and the subsequent launch of the 3T Strada Due), so to offer 1× would not be in keeping with the racing-first ethos of Dura-Ace.

 A curious side effect of Dura-Ace going 12-speed and sticking to 2× would be that the brand would then be offering 1×11 and 2×12, but not 1×12.
-No doubt 12-speed GRX components would be released in good time, however.
+No doubt 12-speed GRX components would be released in good time, though.

-I don’t see this changing — Shimano has proven it can make ultra-stiff cranks with 24mm spindles, and moving away from them would have far reaching implications for bottom bracket design that would put Dura-Ace entirely at odds with the rest of Shimano’s range.
+I don’t see this changing, Shimano has proven it can make ultra-stiff cranks with 24mm spindles, and moving away from them would have far-reaching implications for bottom bracket design that would put Dura-Ace entirely at odds with the rest of Shimano’s range.

 6. Dura-Ace R9200 will brake even better, but you may not notice